Seed 1: Ravena

 She knew.
 It was time he learned that—and it was always good to kill two birds with one stone, so along with, he came.

 At the speed of high wind, they flitted like embers through the Sun-owned Zenith, rushed like streams through the Fey Silver Dawning, and lingered just a little in the cool darkness of Umbra before coming at last to boring old Earth.

 The enemy’s home lay ahead.

 Notte’s was a quaint manor, all sweet stucco and red clay, ornamented with round flower gardens and a circular drive welcoming visitors to the front door painted Bilbo-Baggins green.

 To her disappointment, the door wasn’t locked.
 She’d have liked an excuse to break the handle.

-“This is why I do what I do with you,” Ravena purred in old Japanese, and stroked his cheek.
+“See?
+This is why I discipline you the way I do,” Ravena purred in old Japanese, and stroked his cheek, though she had to reach nearly a foot up to do it.
 They both ignored his flinch.
 “You are stronger than His children, more noble than His children.”

 “I know.
 And I am grateful,” Seishirou said.

 And the last possible moment for his confession passed.
 “Are you?” she said, and stalked down the hall.